Rust-Book-Collective/rust-api-dev/content/docs/part-1/04-application-structure.md

 subcommands for your CLI application and how to add parameters to them.

-We will start from a layout similar to the structure of the `hello_world` application, but the crate will be called `cli_application` this time.
+We will start from a layout similar to the structure of the `hello_world` application, but the crate will be called `cli_app` this time.
 Create the `Cargo.toml` file for the workspace:

 ```toml